frankt716/cse-191-fall23/rec03.md

 > :warning: In this class, we adopt the convention that quantifiers bind more tightly (has higher precedence) than other logical symbols.
 > This is the opposite of the traditional convention in logic and programming language theory.
-> In some sources, quantifiers bind more loosely (has lower precedence) than other logical symbols.
+> In these research communities, the convention is that quantifiers bind more loosely (has lower precedence) than other logical symbols.

 Ex.
 FV((∀x.x >= y) -> ∃z.x+y=z)